Mapping Every Power Plant in the United States

 Solar Power Map

-The United States has 722 solar power plants that generate 1% of the nation’s electricity.
-39 states have no solar plants.
+The United States has 1,721 solar power plants that generate 1% of the nation’s electricity.

 Oil Power Map

-The United States has 1,098 oil-fired power plants that generate 1% of the nation’s electricity.
+The United States has 1,076 oil-fired power plants that generate less than 1% of the nation’s electricity.
 America is shaking off its addiction to oil and no longer relies on it for generating electricity because of price swings.
 Hawaii is the only state to get the majority of its energy from oil.